Carpal tunnel syndrome

-Carpal tunnel syndrome is the most common nerve entrapment problem in the body.
-It can occur in anyone but is more common in females over 40 years.
+Carpal tunnel syndrome is a common nerve entrapment which can occur in anyone but is more common in females over 40 years.
+The pain and numbness experienced is caused by pressure on the nerve.

-The symptoms of carpal tunnel syndrome are classically pain and “pins and needles” mainly affecting the thumb, index and middle fingers of the hand.
-This commonly occurs at night time or on waking in the morning.
-There can be loss of sensation (numbness) and when severe weakness and clumsiness due to muscle damage.
+The symptoms of CTS are classically pain and “pins and needles” mainly affecting the thumb, index and middle fingers of the hand.
+This commonly occurs in the morning.
+There can be loss of sensation (numbness) and weakness.